cperead/nyt_data_etl_pipeline/README.md

 <br>
 <br>

-## 4. Data Consumption with FastAPI - SQL
+## 4. SQL Data Consumption with FastAPI - SQLite
 At this moment, the API consists of 12 api-endpoints.

 <kbd>